InfoMRV/siteweb/content/projects/diego-solar.md

 ## PLANNING

-The extension of this project is under construction and should be commissioned by Q3 2021.
+Construction has been completed in 2020 and the site is in operation.
+Since its commission, an extension has been under construction and should be commissioned by Q3 2021.